Sample roll-out

 Why no doubling system beats the house edge

 Dice is the original brand-game of crypto-casinos and the most common host for Martingale-style doubling strategies.
 The math is the same at every brand regardless of brand.
-The full walkthrough lives at the doubling-after-loss critique; the Yeet-specific framing:
+The full walkthrough lives at the related piece; the Yeet-specific framing:

 - Independent rolls: every Dice roll at Yeet is independent.
 Past losses do not increase the probability of a win on the next roll.